 Types of Dental Stains

-• Extrinsic—stains affecting the enamel (the outermost layer of the tooth) are easiest to treat.
+Stains affecting the enamel (the outermost layer of the tooth) are easiest to treat.

-• Intrinsic—when the dentin (tissue between the enamel and pulp) becomes stained, concealment is usually the best treatment.
+When the dentin (tissue between the enamel and pulp) becomes stained, concealment is usually the best treatment.

-• Age-Related—enamel can become worn and dentin becomes yellowed over time.
+Enamel can become worn and dentin becomes yellowed over time.
 This combination gives teeth a darker color.

-A Closer Look at what Causes Stains
+A Closer Look at What Causes Stains

-• Foods—many common foods and condiments, including tomato sauce, red and white wine, mustard, berries, tea, coffee, and soda cause stains over time.
+• Foods—Many common foods and condiments, including tomato sauce, red and white wine, mustard, berries, tea, coffee, and soda, cause stains over time.

-• Meds and Supplements—children 8 and younger can develop stains as tetracycline (an antibiotic) bonds to calcium in developing teeth.
+• Meds and Supplements—Children 8 and younger can develop stains as tetracycline (an antibiotic) bonds to calcium in developing teeth.
 Ingesting large amounts of fluoride can result in brown dental stains.

-• Nicotine—when nicotine combines with oxygen, it turns yellow.
+• Nicotine—When nicotine combines with oxygen, it turns yellow.
 Over the years, nicotine can stain enamel and the outer layers of dentin.

-• Genetics—some of us are born with darker teeth, while others are born with weak enamel that can stain easily.
+• Genetics—Some of us are born with darker teeth, while others are born with weak enamel that can stain easily.

-If you choose to use a bleaching product, you should only do so after consultation with a dentist.
-This is especially important for patients with many fillings, crowns, and extremely dark stains.
+“If you choose to use a bleaching product, you should only do so after consultation with a dentist.
+This is especially important for patients with many fillings, crowns, and extremely dark stains.”

 American Dental Association